AXA prices U.S. arm's IPO at $24-27/per share, launches bonds

-PARIS (Reuters) - French insurer AXA (AXAF.PA) on Thursday priced the forthcoming initial public offering (IPO) of its U.S. division at $24-27 per share, in a deal that could value the part of the business being listed on the market at $3.5 billion.
+PARIS, April 26 (Reuters) - French insurer AXA on Thursday priced the forthcoming initial public offering (IPO) of its U.S. division at $24-27 per share, in a deal that could value the unit at $3.5 billion.

 AXA said in a regulatory filing that it would offer 137.25 million shares in its U.S arm AXA Equitable Holdings Inc at $25.50, with that price representing the mid-point in the indicative price range of the IPO.